 SHOCK CLASS UPDATE: Class #20-1 (Spring, 2020) | Online Referral System is Closed:

 (NOTE: there are new requirements for this program.
 Please view/print the S.H.O.C.K. information packet)

 California Division of Corrections & Rehabilitation Prison Outreach Program (POP)

 Download the Program Flyer

 Solano State Prison; Inmates and staff expose youth to the realities of prison life.
 This program is for both male and female youth 12-17 years old (Not on Probation)

-Students who attend school AND are willing to become positive leaders in their community are encouraged to complete a Member Application.
+Students who attend school AND are willing to become positive leaders in their community are encouraged to enroll as a member of SacSCIP.
 Membership in SCIP is required in order to be eligible to participate in the many programs, activities, and events SCIP has to offer.